-A: Gingivitis—and its later form, periodontitis—are formed by plaque buildup along the gum line.
+A: Gingivitis—and its later form, periodontitis—is formed by plaque build-up along the gum line.
 Though you may not notice anything in mild cases of gum disease, sensitive teeth, bleeding or swollen gums are the most common warning signs that something needs to be addressed.

 A: The American Dental Association (ADA) defines gum disease as "an infection of the tissues surrounding and supporting the teeth."
 What does this mean to you?
 It means that gum disease is the leading cause of tooth loss in adults.

 Q: How do I know if I have gum disease?

 A: There are several tell-tale signs of gum tissue problems.
 They include: